flagshippioneering/pi-rldif/README.md

-# rldif
+# Code for reproduction
-Code for RL-DIF model
+Model weights, sampling code and notebook to reproduce figures and tables